Friday, November 1, 2024

 How can such cowardly Gods have any prowess?
 If they had none, how can they give it to their wives.
 To say that Goddesses must be worshipped because they have Sakti is not merely a riddle but an absurdity.
 It requires explanation why this doctrine of Sakti was invented.
 Was it to put it a new commodity on the market that the Brahmins started the worship of the Goddesses and degraded the Gods?

-Explanation: Goddesses are worshipped not just because they “have Sakti” but because they “are Shakti” themselves and Gods reside in them.
-That Sakti comes to the worshipper also.
+Explanation: Goddesses are worshipped not just because they “have Sakti” but because they “are Shakti” themselves and who form the inseparable attributes of Gods.
+That Sakti comes to the worshipper of Gods also.
+Gos nd their Sakti form one single whole.
+This is explicitly stated in the Veda mantra - "Ardho wa Atmana yat patnee".
+That is why in the Hindu culture the Wife is identified as "ardhAngi" (inseparable or better half) of the Husband.
 When God’s are praised their Sakti/Consorts are also praised and vice versa.
 There is no such thing as degrading anyone at the cost of the other.
 Ignorant and non-devotees will never be able to understand the Vedic and Puranic symbolism.
 Gods and Goddesses are the mothers and fathers who are worthy of worship on their own rights.
 Brahmins never invented them.
 Instead they recognized their values based the Vedic teaching.

 Namaste